 - Oops!Something went wrong.Please try again later.

-It is not uncommon to see companies perform well in the years after insiders buy shares.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So shareholders might well want to know whether insiders have been buying or selling shares in Ares Commercial Real Estate Corporation (NYSE:ACRE).
+So we'll take a look at whether insiders have been buying or selling shares in Ares Commercial Real Estate Corporation (NYSE:ACRE).

 The Last 12 Months Of Insider Transactions At Ares Commercial Real Estate

-So What Does This Data Suggest About Ares Commercial Real Estate Insiders?
+So What Do The Ares Commercial Real Estate Insider Transactions Indicate?